 Three Imperatives for 5G Leadership

 Imperative #1: Become a Master of the Four Tech Superpowers as 5G Lights Up

 What a difference a year makes!
 Last year’s MWCA event focused primarily on new smartphones and devices.
-This year’s conference was all about the power of intelligent connectivity across all those devices, as the number of 5G connections ramps up to 1.2B by 2025.
+The 2018 conference was all about the power of intelligent connectivity across all those devices, as the number of 5G connections ramps up to 1.2B by 2025.
 Increasingly, 5G plays a dual role as both a driver of new disruptive business models and as the essential converger of the four tech superpowers: